Training structure

 Faculty of Science

-"The phylogenetic tree is a central concept in biology for students in the "Biodiversity, Ecology & Evolution", "Biology Agrosciences" and "Eco-epidemiology" majors.
-To tackle phylogeny, this UE is divided into two successive parts of 22.5h each: "Phylogeny and Evolution (Basics)" (HAB708B) and "Phylogeny and Evolution (Advanced)" (HAB714B).
+The phylogenetic tree is a central concept in biology for students studying "Biodiversity, Ecology & Evolution," "Agricultural Biology," and "Eco-epidemiology."
+To address phylogeny, this course is divided into two successive parts, each lasting 22.5 hours: "Phylogeny and Evolution (Basics)" (HAB708B) and "Phylogeny and Evolution (Advanced)" (HAB714B).

-The following skills will be taught:
+The following subjects will be taught:

-(iv) Distance-based phylogenetic inference methods [Advanced].
+(iv) Phylogenetic inference methods based on distances [Advanced].

 (vi) The probabilistic approach, the maximum likelihood principle, and sequence evolution models [Advanced].

-(viii) Applications to the phylogeny of some major taxonomic groups (Mammals, Eukaryotes) [Advanced]."
+(viii) Applications to the phylogeny of some major taxonomic groups (mammals, eukaryotes) [Advanced].

 Advanced data processing